Skip to main content

 Studierende im Hörsaal

-The 2-year Master's program in Mathematics is for students with a Bachelor of Science in Mathematics or an equivalent degree.
-The program leads to the academic degree of Master of Science in 4 semesters.
+The two-year master's program in Mathematics is open to students holding a Bachelor of Science in Mathematics or an equivalent degree.
+The program leads to the academic degree of Master of Science in four semesters.

 - Philosophy (German language ONLY)

-The course teaches skills for analyzing abstract structures, for recognizing, formulating and solving problems in mathematics and in the minor subject.
+The course develops skills in analyzing abstract structures and in identifying, formulating, and solving problems both in mathematics and in a chosen minor subject.

 Subsequent doctoral studies (Dr. rer. nat.) are possible.